CognitiveScale/cortex-fabric-examples/spark-batch-prediction/README.md

         make docker.build.spark-batch-predict

-##### 2. Submit Java based Spark job (Optional):

-i.
-Build and package the project if it is a maven or gradle based using the respective build tool.
-I'm using maven to build the current project using the command as below.
-This step generates a jar file `spark-batch-predict-1.0-SNAPSHOT.jar` in the `target` folder of the project root dir.

-        make mvn.build.package

-ii.
-Build the spark container image which spark uses for spinning up the containers for drivers and executors when we submit a job to a k8s cluster.

-        make docker.build.k8s.container
-        make docker.push.k8s.container

-Note: Above step is needed only if you modify the existing business logic and you need to update the base image of the spark-batch-predict Dockerfile

-iii.
-Build the spark-batch-predict docker image using the below cmd:

-        make docker.build.spark-batch-predict

-##### 3. Modify the experiment metadata to update the config as below.
+##### 2. Modify the experiment metadata to update the config as below.
 By default it submits the job to a local spark cluster when you invoke the skill.
 Examples of local and remote cluster spark job submissions:

         {
             "pyspark": {